-The General Provisions B of the Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 and the Continuing Appropriations Act, 2019 (P.L.
-115-245), apply to this program.
+The General Provisions in Division B of the Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 and the Continuing Appropriations Act, 2019 (P.L.
+115-245), are in effect at the time this NOFO is issued.
 Please see Section 5.1 of the HRSA SF-424 Two-Tier Application Guide for additional information.
 Note that these or other restrictions will apply in the following FY, as required by law.